 The group of founders decided to create a non-profit corporation, which was established 26 April 2021 as, Stand Together Against Racism and Radicalism in the Services, Incorporated (“STARRS”).
-We are a newly formed corporation (our application for 501(c)3 tax-exempt status has been filed and is pending approval).
+We are a newly formed corporation (our application for 501(c)3 tax-exempt status has been approved).

 Overall, the founders intend STARRS to become a dynamic and influential force to promote balance, unity, and adherence to the US Constitution and to prevent the politicization of the service academies and the Department of Defense.

 We envision service academies and armed forces that shall always faithfully serve the American people while remaining apolitical, colorblind and unified.
 [STARRS Vision Statement]